Releases, Statements & Waivers

 In consideration of being allowed to participate in watersport events and activities and/or being provided with watersport recreational property or services, for myself and any minor children for whom I am parent, legal guardian or otherwise responsible, and for my/our heirs, personal representatives or assigns:

 1. ACKNOWLEDGMENT OF RISKS.
-I Acknowledge that some, but not all, of the risks of participating in the watersport activity include: (1) Changing water flow, tides, currents, wave action and ships’ wakes; (2) Collisions with any of the following: other participants, the watercraft, other watercraft, and manmade or natural objects: (3) Wind shear, inclement weather, lightning, variances and extremes of wind, weather and temperature; (4) My sense of balance, physical coordination, ability to operate equipment, swim and/or follow directions; (5) Collision, capsizing, sinking or other hazard which results in wetness, injury, exposure to the elements, hypothermia, and/or drowning; (6) The presence of insects and marine life forms; (7) Equipment failure or operator error; (8) Heat or sun related injuries or illnesses, including sunburn, sunstroke or dehydration; (9) Fatigue, chill and/or dizziness which may diminish my/our reaction time and increase the risk of an accident.
+I Acknowledge that some, but not all, of the risks of participating in the watersport activity include: (1) Changing water flow, tides, currents, wave action and ships’ wakes; (2) Collisions with any of the following: other participants, the watercraft, other watercraft, and manmade or natural objects: (3) Wind shear, inclement weather, lightning, variances and extremes of wind, weather and temperature; (4) My sense of balance, physical coordination, ability to operate equipment, swim and/or follow directions; (5) Collision, capsizing, sinking or other hazard which results in wetness, injury, exposure to the elements, hypothermia, and/or drowning; (6) The presence of insects, viruses, including but not limited to Coronavirus, and marine life forms; (7) Equipment failure or operator error; (8) Heat or sun related injuries or illnesses, including sunburn, sunstroke or dehydration; (9) Fatigue, chill and/or dizziness which may diminish my/our reaction time and increase the risk of an accident.

 2. EXPRESS ASSUMPTION OF RISK AND RESPONSIBILITY.
 I Agree to assume responsibility for all the risks of the activity, whether identified above or not, (EVEN THOSE RISKS ARISING OUT OF THE NEGLIGENCE OF THE RELEASEES NAMED BELOW).
 My/our participation in the activity is purely voluntary.
 I assume full responsibility for myself and any of my minor children for whom I am responsible, for any bodily injury, accident, illness, paralysis, death, loss of personal property and expenses thereof as a result of any accident which may occur while I/we participate in the activity (EVEN IF CAUSED, IN WHOLE OR IN PART, BY THE NEGLIGENCE OF THE RELEASEES NAMED BELOW).